 The authors thank the anonymous reviewers for their help in improving the manuscript.
 The authors also thank Mayank Varia for helpful discussions and Mike Roseluk for helping provide options for the evaluation of private set intersection protocols.
-J.H. is supposed by NSF Award #1950600.
-C.C. is supported by NSF Award #2141033.
-L.D. is supported by the Harriott Fellowship.
+J.H. was supported by NSF Award #1950600.
+C.C. was supported by NSF Award #2141033.
+L.D. was supported by the Harriott Fellowship.
 S.A. is supported by a fellowship from Synchrony Inc. and the State of Connecticut.
-B.F. is supported by NSF Awards # 2141033 and 2232813 and ONR Grant N00014-19-1-2327.
+B.F. was supported by NSF Awards # 2141033 and 2232813 and ONR Grant N00014-19-1-2327.